eclab/edisyn/README.md

 Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
 I think this is fixed as of Java 11 but you should check and let me know.

+### Incorrect Jar Linkage to Java

+When you double-click on a jar file, Windows may not launch Java properly because it has jar files associated with the wrong Java instance.
+It's easy to fix this using [JarFix](https://johann.loefflmann.net/en/software/jarfix/index.html)

 ### Installation and Running on Linux